-

 CHUCK CLOSE: SCRIBBLE BOOK - DELUXE SIGNED, SLIPCASED EDITION LIMITED TO ONE HUNDRED COPIES

 (CLOSE, CHUCK).
 Close, Chuck.
 Gottingen, GERMANY: Little Steidl, 2017.
 First Edition #65/100 Deluxe.
 4to.
 Cloth in a Clamshell Box.
 Artist Monograph.
 As New/No Jackets - As Issued. np (18pp) + np (18pp) + 8pp.
 Two individually bound 110 ½ x 13 ½" nine-sheet leporellos printed by color offset lithography recto only, 18 color illustrations.
 Designed by Chuck Close and Nina Holland.
 "The idea of a book without words had resonance for Chuck Close.
 As a child, his severe dyslexia stood in the way of reading, making images all the more important.
 He remembers a visual encyclopedia from his early years and the feeling of being overtaken by the intensity of its pictures.
 The idea also resonated with his ongoing interest in revealing the process of his work, which he accomplishes largely through visual presentation, using very few words, if any.
 "Scribble Book" is a self-portrait that emerges step-by-step out of the printing process, one plate and one color at a time.
 The viewer follows a series of nine individual plate proofs - volume one - along with a corresponding series of nine progressive proofs - volume two.
 By comparing the plate proofs against the progressives, the viewer may ascertain not only the effect as one color is added to another to create the final nine-color portrait, but also the compositional decisions and careful modifications made by the artist at each stage of the project.
 A similar work was made with twelve plates and included in the exhibition "Chuck Close Prints: Process and Collaboration" at the Metropolitan Museum of Art in 2004 and was an immediate success.
 "Scribble Book" is presented in this deluxe edition as two accordion-fold books.
 The first shows the series of plate proofs, and the second the series of progressive proofs, culminating with a nine-color self-portrait.
 For those seeking a more detailed understanding of the process, these books are accompanied by a separate text in which the artist gives a personal account of his drawing process as recorded through printmaking."
 A brand new, pristine NUMBERED (65/100) AND SIGNED example of the 2017 first deluxe edition this exquisite undertaking consisting of three volumes in a silkscreened clamshell box limited to one hundred copies.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 3-944630-00-9 Inventory Number: 026507

 $2,000.00 InquireFiled Under: Artist Monographs, Limited Editions, PMVABF, Signed Books, Graphics + Multiples, Original Art -